gmeijers/KSA-SSKS/README.md

 ⚠️ **Important:** Make a backup first!

+1. Make a backup of mod.toml in case you want to uninstall this mod.
-1. Copy all files from this mod into the **main directory** of Kitten Space Agency.
+2. Copy all files from this mod into the **main directory** of Kitten Space Agency.
-2. Launch the game and enjoy exploring the Kerbol System at Sol scale!
+3. Launch the game and enjoy exploring the Kerbol System at Sol scale!

 ---

+## Updates

+- Fixed height maps
+- Gave Laythe a nicer atmosphere
+- Kerbin now looks weird from orbit but I kind of like it

 ## Notes